 Joint bank accounts are also helpful for elderly parents and their adult children or other trusted caregivers.
 In this situation, not only does a joint bank account allow caregivers to help aging parents with their finances but, in case of an emergency, an adult child can access the money in the parent's account.
 Adult children can also keep tabs on the account balance to protect against fraudulent activity.
 This benefit is especially important, given how financial crimes against the elderly are on the rise[1].

-However, whomever you decide to share a joint bank account with, it's critical that you completely trust the other person and can maintain clear, efficient communication about the account and the money within it.
+However, whoever you decide to share a joint bank account with, it's critical that you completely trust the other person and can maintain clear, efficient communication about the account and the money within it.

 One partner's poor money management skills can quickly become the other's financial problem when you both share a bank account.